JDysiewicz/exscientia-challenge/exscientia-fe/README.md

 - **Unable to save molecules**: It would be nice if this application allowed you to save molecules to the database (would require more CRUD functionality on back-end).
 - **Automatically calculate molar mass of custom molecule**: Given `smiles-drawer` can calculate the chemical formula for a given SMILES string, a look-up table containing chemical elements and their molar masses could be used to calculate the molar mass of the formula (this would have to include functionality for dealing with 2-letter symbols like `Os` and `Fe`, numbers like `H2O`, and brackets like `Mg(OH)2`).
 - **CSS organisation**: The CSS for the application needs some more tidying up; proper use of `rem` and `em` would be needed, appropriate variables for padding size, etc. It is organised in a basic manner (e.g. properties like basic color schemes have variables, relative units have been used where possible, etc), however would be difficult to scale this and adapt to different screen sizes.
+- **Proper error handling**: Error handling, both in the case of a failed network request or an incorrect SMILES string, could be improved from a UX perspective.
+For the former issue, an error image of some sort would be more user-friendly, and for the latter issue, perhaps highlighting the invalid SMILES character input would be a good addition.

 ## Further notes